MLB players for 2020 Games unlikely | The Japan Times

 Manfred said the WBC’s popularity around the world is probably highest in Japan.
 The commissioner added that in places such as the U.S., it would take time to reach a similar level.

-“I think if you look at international competitions, there’s a tendency to look at them as they exist today,” he said.
+“I think if you look at international competitions, there’s a tendency to look at them as they exist today,” Manfred said.
 “After baseball, the sport I pay the most attention to is golf.
-When you think about the Ryder Cup and the amazing popularity . . . that it drives today, that took time.”
+When you think about the Ryder Cup and the amazing popularity and interest that it drives today, that took time.”

+Manfred also acknowledged some the challenges of the WBC, such as the timing of the event.
+He expressed hope that as the tournament grows, and there is a better understanding of how it feeds into the growth and development of the game internationally, that common ground can be struck with team executives still apprehensive about their best players competing.

+“I know we have tremendous ownership support for this event,” Manfred said.
+“By that, I mean literally 30-0 support.
+Where we have a problem is, our operating people, the general managers, get paid to do one thing.
+They see their job as putting the most competitive Major League Baseball team that they can out on the field.
+It’s at that level that we have occasionally seen some resistance.”